BlinkDL/RWKV-LM/README.md

 Here are some of my TODOs.
 Let's work together :)

 * Now we have RWKV-4 with DeepSpeedStage2 & FP16 & Better CUDA Kernel (100% faster training than tf32): https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v4.
-It will be great if someone can take a look to make it support multinode and Stage3.
+It will be great if someone can take a look to make it support multi-nodes and Stage3.

 * Scaling to 6B -> 20B -> 66B (there will be compute when we have the infrastructure).
 From the L12-D768 L24-D1024 L24-D2048 results, RWKV scales well.